lilyzzhao/climate-resilience-in-FIPs/README.md

 # climate-resilience-in-FIPs

-### If you want to build all data from scratch folloe step 0 and step .5 otherwise skip and go to step 1:
+### If you want to build all data from scratch follow step 0 and step .5 otherwise skip and go to step 1:

 1. **Step 0 (initial processing)**
    - Run `Step_0_processing.R` to process raw data and create base datasets.